Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

+To tackle these questions, I propose an approach to quantify \textit{attention to inflation} in the data.
+This approach is based on a model of optimal attention choice subject to information acquisition costs.
+The result is a law of motion for inflation expectations in which attention governs how strongly agents update their expectations following an inflation surprise.
+The optimal degree of attention depends positively on how volatile and persistent inflation is.

+Using micro survey data of professional forecasters and consumers in the U.S., I then use this approach to estimate attention to inflation in the data and show that attention was very low in the years just before the Covid-19 crisis.
+In the 1970s and 1980s, on the other hand, attention to inflation was substantially higher.
+Consistent with the underlying model, times of higher inflation volatility and persistence are characterized by higher attention to inflation.

-I find that attention to inflation in the US decreased substantially since the 1970s and was especially low during the most recent decade.
-To answer the question how this matters for monetary policy, I augment the standard New Keynesian model with a lower bound on the nominal interest rate and inflation expectations that are characterized by limited attention.
-Incorporating limited attention can considerably affect the conduct of monetary policy.
-Lower attention has a stabilizing effect on inflation expectations and actual inflation, resembling more anchored (short-run) expectations.\footnote{Anchoring usually refers to the stabilization of \textit{long-run} expectations whereas I focus on \textit{short-run} expectations.} However, it also renders managing expectations more difficult, which is particularly relevant if the nominal interest rate is constrained by the lower bound.
-This paper is the first to study this trade off of lower attention in a model with an occasionally binding lower-bound constraint.
+How does this decline in attention matter for the conduct of optimal monetary policy?
+To answer this question, I solve for the Ramsey optimal monetary policy in a standard New Keynesian model augmented with an effective lower bound (ELB) on the nominal interest rate and with inflation expectations that are characterized by limited attention.
+Both of these ingredients matter greatly for optimal monetary policy and the normative implications of declining attention.
+Lower attention has a stabilizing effect on inflation expectations and actual inflation, resembling more anchored (short-run) expectations.
+These stabilization benefits imply that lower attention is welfare improving---if we do not account for the ELB (similar to the findings in \citet{paciello2014exogenous}).
+Accounting for the occasionally-binding ELB, however, completely overturns the normative implications of lower attention.
+Lower levels of attention lead to a decline in welfare when we account for the lower-bound constraint.
+The reason is that lower attention renders managing expectations more difficult, which is particularly relevant if the nominal interest rate is constrained by the lower bound.\footnote{\citet{coibion2019monetary} and \citet{coibion2020average} show that managing expectations by the central bank is indeed a difficult task and the effects of monetary policy are much smaller than in most theoretical models. \citet{d2020managing} find small effects of forward guidance on inflation expectations and durable consumption.}

-After an adverse shock, limited attention can lead to \textit{inflation-attention traps}: prolonged periods of a binding lower bound and low inflation due to slowly-adjusting inflation expectations.
-These traps can occur even though the initial response of inflation and inflation expectations is muted, compared to the rational-expectations benchmark.
-Thus, limited attention provides an explanation why inflation decreased only mildly after the outbreak of the Great Recession, but then remained low during the subsequent recovery of the real economy (\citet{del2020s}).